tralahtek/ussd_engine/docs/quick_start.rst

                     name='africastalking_url')
                 ]

-      To use the existing Africastalking ussd gateway and your own ussd screen.
-Create a yaml file.
-On the yaml create your ussd screen.
+      To use this view to serve your USSD screens, create a yaml file and add your USSD screens to it.
-      Learn more on how to create ussd screen here :doc:`tutorial`.
+      Learn more on how to create USSD screens here :doc:`tutorial`.
-      For quick start copy the below yaml
+      For a quick start, copy the below yaml and save it to a location within your application's codebase

         .. literalinclude:: .././ussd/tests/sample_screen_definition/sample_customer_journey.yml

-      Next step add this to your settings.
-For ussd airflow to know where your ussd screens files are located.
+      Next, add `DEFAULT_USSD_SCREEN_JOURNEY` to your settings file so as to indicate where your ussd screens files are located.
+This should be the location you saved the previously created yaml file

         .. code-block:: python

             DEFAULT_USSD_SCREEN_JOURNEY = "/file/path/of/the/screen"

-      To validate your ussd screen file.
-Run this command
+      Run the below command to validate your USSD screen file

         .. code-block:: text

             python manage.py validate_ussd_journey /file/path

-      To test the ussd view do this curl request.
+      To test your USSD view, you can use cURL as shown below (you can also use an application such as Postman for this).

       .. code-block:: text